sokurenko/go-netstat/README.md

-###  This fork avoids costly process info extraction if AcceptFn returned false both on Linux and Windows.
-AcceptFn can calculate sockets count without ever returning true.
+###  This fork avoids costly process info extraction if unnecessary, to skip process info extraction AcceptFn should calculate sockets count internally and always return false.

 ```
 Usage of ./go-netstat: